 While it is impossible to compile a list of companies that will suit every investor, when it comes to ethical trading, we have put together a list of some of the best ethical and socially responsible companies you may want to consider investing in.

 Remember, you can also trade in socially responsible ETFs, and another tip for socially responsible investors is to look at the FTSE4Good Index Series.
 This is a series of benchmark and tradable indexes, measuring companies’ performance with strong ESG practices across various geographical areas.

 If you are still interested in trading individual stocks and focusing on ethical companies with strong ESG criteria, you are in the right place.
-Here at AskTraders, we will look at the top 5 ethical and socially responsible companies.
+Here at AskTraders, we will look at the top 5 ethical and socially responsible companies to invest in.